daog1/sol-mcp/README.md

 - **Filtered Analysis**: Analyze transactions with optional filtering by program IDs.
 - **Program Subcalls Analysis**: Analyze all subcalls from specified programs in a transaction.
 - **Account Data Parsing**: Retrieve and parse account information based on account owner.
-- **Security Risk Assessment**: Provides insights into potential risks in instructions.
 - **Support for Multiple Formats**: Compatible with Anchor, Shank, and Codama IDLs.

 ## Main Functions